Myst1cS04p/StrengthSMP/README.md

 # Permissions
 - `strength.get` — Allows you to view other player's strength (default: op)
 - `strength.set` — Allows you to set any player's strength (default: op)
+- `strength.reload` — Allows you to reload the config (default: op)

 # API/Integration
 Other plugins can hook into the system via: